Lisa Macuja-Elizalde: Media personality

 It was on March 11, 2007, when Lisa Macuja-Elizalde launched her radio show billed as 'Art 2 Art', with the hope to nurture a relationship between the Filipino audience and the artists, thereby further promoting art consciousness to the public with a lively exchange of ideas and experiences by guest artists on the radio.
 Macuja-Elizalde's 'Art 2 Art' is produced by the Manila Broadcasting Company, the largest radio network in the Philippines and in Asia with over 500 radio stations all over, with its flagship station DZRH, the oldest radio station in the Philippines covering 97% of the archipelago.

-In July 2012, Senator Miriam Defensor-Santiago, in a resolution filed on Monday, urged President Benigno Aquino III to confer on prima ballerina Lisa Macuja-Elizalde the title of National Artist for Dance.

-Santiago said she filed Senate Resolution 808 after watching "World Stars of Ballet," which starred Macuja-Elizalde.
+In July 2012, Senator Miriam Defensor-Santiago filed Senate Resolution 808, urging then-President of the Philippines Benigno Aquino III to confer on prima ballerina Lisa Macuja-Elizalde the title of National Artist for Dance.
+Santiago said she filed the resolution after watching "World Stars of Ballet," which starred Macuja-Elizalde.

 Macuja was the first foreign soloist in the prestigious Kirov Ballet, also known as the Imperial Russian Ballet.

 "Lisa is hailed as the 'ballerina of the people.'
 No Filipina ballerina has yet surpassed the recognition and pride Lisa Macuja-Elizalde has brought to the Philippines.
 She is the embodiment of talent, creativity, imagination, technical proficiency of the highest order, grace, and humanity, which makes her worthy of the title of National Artist," Santiago said.